William C. Shiel Jr., MD, FACP, FACR

 What is fungal arthritis?

 Fungal arthritis is inflammation of a joint by a fungus microorganism that has invaded the body and is growing in the normally sterile joint.
 Fungal infection of a joint is a serious condition that can lead to permanent damage to the joint with loss of function.
+Fungal arthritis is also referred to as mycotic arthritis.

 Get the latest treatment options